warigroup/hashcharger_app/README.md

 pipenv run python warihash/manage.py shell -c "from orders.models import User; User.objects.create_superuser('cypress', 'test@cypress.com', 'password')"
 ```
 To run a targeted test or only a subset of tests, the cypress dashboard can be accessed with "npm run cypress-dashboard".
 When the tests are run they create screenshots and compressed videos in cypress/screenshots and cypress/videos, these directories are excluded in git.

-## settings.js file
-This file has three different settings that can be used.
-prod.settings.js has production version settings.
-dev.settings.js has development version settings.
-test.settings.js has test environment settings.

 ## Dynamic API URL